HP Spectre x360 14 vs Dell Latitude 9450 2-in-1

 Performance

 Both run Intel Core Ultra processors with Intel Arc integrated graphics.
-General productivity performance is effectively identical.
-Both handle Office, browsing, video calls, and light photo editing without issue.
+I couldn’t tell them apart in real-world use.
+Office, browsing, video calls, light photo editing, all handled equally well.

 Neither is a content creation or gaming machine.
 These are productivity-first devices.